Brennall/HFH-SRD/Chapter03.md

 Wolfsbane: Wolfsbane (dried aconite flowers) may drive off werewolves and other lycanthropes if a character strikes the monster in hand-to-hand combat with the sprig.
 If the lycanthrope fails a saving throw versus Poison, it must flee as if turned.
 A character who eats wolfsbane must make a saving throw versus Poison or die after one turn.

-Woundwart: Woundwart, also known as heal-all or lamb’s ears, is a herbal medicine with curative properties.
+Woundwart: Woundwart, also known as heal-all or lamb's ears, is a herbal medicine with curative properties.
 An adventurer with Healing proficiency can use a woundwart tincture to treat injured characters.
 Used in this manner, it provides a +2 bonus on proficiency throws to cure light wounds and cure serious wounds.

 ### Encumbrance